 BTEC’s vocational methodology provides an engaging interactive teaching approach along with closer guidance and support for students.
-BTEC is a British vocational higher education qualification that offers recognition for anyone taking their first steps into the world of work, progressing through their careers, or planning to enter university.
-It is a learn-by-doing curriculum, grounded in real work-related case studies, projects and exams.
+BTEC’s higher education qualification offers recognition for anyone taking their first steps into the world of work, progressing through their careers, or planning to enter university.
+It is a learn-by-doing curriculum, grounded in real work-related case studies, projects and presentations.

-The BTEC methodology is flexible and credit-based, with transferable credits allowing entry into the final year of a university degree course at City University College through Ulster University, or at 95% of UK universities and around 339 universities worldwide.
+The BTEC methodology is flexible and credit-based, with transferable credits allowing entry into a university degree course at Ulster University Qatar, or at 95% of UK universities and around 339 universities worldwide.

 BTEC diplomas are stand-alone qualifications accepted by employers worldwide, leading to career progression.
 They are a more affordable and practical way to progressing to university study.

-City University College also offers university degrees awarded by Ulster University, a leading British University that provides quality education with a focus on ‘applied learning’.
+CUC in partnership with Ulster University also offers university degrees awarded by Ulster University, a leading British University that provides quality education with a focus on ‘applied learning’.